 Any dispute relating in any way to your visit to Synergy Access & Scaffolds or to products you purchase through Synergy Access & Scaffolds shall be submitted to confidential arbitration in Australia, except that, to the extent you have in any manner violated or threatened to violate Synergy Access & Scaffolds’s intellectual property rights, Synergy Access & Scaffolds may seek injunctive or other appropriate relief in any court in Australia, and you consent to exclusive jurisdiction and venue in such courts.
 Arbitration under this agreement shall be conducted under the rules then prevailing of an independent arbitrator.
 The arbitrator’s award shall be binding and may be entered as a judgment in any court of competent jurisdiction.
 To the fullest extent permitted by applicable law, no arbitration under this Agreement shall be joined to an arbitration involving any other party subject to this Agreement, whether through class arbitration proceedings or otherwise.

 Site Policies, Modification, And Severability

 Please review our other policies, posted on this site.
-These policies also govern your visit to Synergy Access Equipment.
+These policies also govern your visit to Synergy Access & Scaffolds.
 We reserve the right to make changes to our site, policies, and these Conditions of Use at any time.
 If any of these conditions shall be deemed invalid, void, or for any reason unenforceable, that condition shall be deemed severable and shall not affect the validity and enforceability of any remaining condition.

 1.2 “Client” means the person/s hiring the Goods (and/or purchasing the Goods) as specified in any invoice, document or order, and if there is